SystemsApproach/sdn/trellis.rst

 encapsulation/decapsulation required by the cellular network standard.
 Similarly, ``bng.p4`` (not shown) implements PPPoE termination, which is used by some Passive Optical Networks deployments.

+In addition to selecting which extensions to include, the pre-processor also defines several constants, including the size of each logical table.
+Clearly, this implementation is a low-level approach to building configurable forwarding pipelines.
+Designing higher level language constructs for composition, including the ability to dynamically add functions to the pipeline at runtime, is a subject of on-going research.

 .. _fig-fabric-p4:
 .. figure:: figures/Slide41.png